nubart/blog-en/_posts/2017-12-08-how-to-get-visitor-data-museum.md

 ---
+layout: post
+comments: true
+published: true
-layout: post comments: true published: true title:  "How to get visitor data for your museum"
+title:  "How to get visitor data for your museum"
 description: "Before doing research about the audience of your museum, you need to collect data first.
 This may not be as easy as it sounds."
 slug: "how-to-get-visitors-data-museum"
+date:   2017-12-08
+image: /images/posts/nubart-as-tool-to-collect-data-museum.jpg
-date:   2017-12-08 banner_image: nubart-as-tool-to-collect-data-museum.jpg tags: [visitor data, museums, audience insights]
+tags: [visitor data, museums, audience insights]
 ---

 People often discuss how difficult it is to interpret data.
 But, the other, perhaps bigger struggle, is obtaining data in the first place.